Stock market today: Wall Street drifts, and crude oil slides ahead of a frenetic week

 Indexes rose 1.3% in Hong Kong and were roughly flat in Shanghai after official data on Saturday showed industrial profits rose 3.5% in the first half of 2024 from a year earlier.
 That was a glimmer of positive news following recent cuts to interest rates and other piecemeal stimulus that followed a top-level policy meeting of the ruling Communist Party earlier this month.

-The FTSE 100 edgued up by 0.1% in London ahead of a meeting for the Bank of England this week, where some investors expect to see a cut in interest rates.
+The FTSE 100 edged up by 0.1% in London ahead of a meeting for the Bank of England this week, where some investors expect to see a cut in interest rates.

 AP Business Writer Matt Ott contributed.